Ring in autumn with small touches for your front porch, and easily transition them to Halloween + Thanksgiving. Plus, an easy wreath DIY!

-We have box planters on the front step that I change up once or twice a year, so I planted mums with creamy white flowers in these.
-Once the mums are in full bloom, the flowers will really pop along with the cream pumpkins.
+We have box planters on the front step that I change up once or twice a year.
+Creamy white mums are inexpensive and super seasonal, and the flowers will really pop along with cream colored pumpkins.

 Off to the side, we have a crushed stone patio area where we like to sit in the evenings.
 I set aside a few pumpkins for this space along with a smaller mum.
 I didn’t have a nice container to repot the mum, so I glued some twigs from the yard around the pot and tied it up with some jute twine.
 It’ll do the job.

 At Christmas, I hang greenery from the porch lights, and wanted to add a little something here for the fall.
-I couldn’t find anything that wasn’t over-the-top or had a subtle color palette, so I pulled something together on my own.
+It’s difficult to find anything that isn’t over-the-top, so I pulled something together on my own.
 With a few craft store items and a few minutes, I created a couple of perfectly understated wreaths.

 The links below are to the exact items I used for this project.